-Policy 1-4.1.1: Economic Development Plan.
-The City will administer an economic development plan that considers existing and future economic indicators, opportunities in technology, redevelopment along major corridors and expanded public/private partnerships.

-Policy 1-4.1.2: Funding.
-The City will pursue State and Federal grant funds that may be applicable to recreational and infrastructure improvements as well as other activities that enhance the City's competitive position in attracting new business and industry.

-Policy 1-4.1.3: Redevelopment Along Major Corridors.
-The City will monitor the redevelopment of its major commercial arterials including Orlando Avenue, Lee Road, Fairbanks Avenue, Aloma Avenue, and Orange Avenue to determine trends, employment activity, high areas of redevelopment activity and compatibility and work to create policies and implementation tools to ensure quality.

-OBJECTIVE 1-4.2: ARTS & CULTURE The City will continue to enhance local attractions and recreational facilities to promote tourism and quality of life, recognizing that the creative arts and culture play a major role in building and sustaining economically vibrant communities by generating jobs, revenue, and tourism.

-Policy 1-4.2.1: Tourism.
+- Policy 1-4.1.1: Economic Development Plan.
+The City will administer an economic development plan that considers existing and future economic indicators, opportunities in technology, redevelopment along major corridors and expanded public/private partnerships. - Policy 1-4.1.2: Funding.
+The City will pursue State and Federal grant funds that may be applicable to recreational and infrastructure improvements as well as other activities that enhance the City's competitive position in attracting new business and industry. - Policy 1-4.1.3: Redevelopment Along Major Corridors.
+The City will monitor the redevelopment of its major commercial arterials including Orlando Avenue, Lee Road, Fairbanks Avenue, Aloma Avenue, and Orange Avenue to determine trends, employment activity, high areas of redevelopment activity and compatibility and work to create policies and implementation tools to ensure quality. - Policy 1-4.1.4: Promotion of Local Businesses.
+The City shall encourage growth in the economic value of its local entrepreneurial businesses and assist where appropriate to ensure their continued longevity. - OBJECTIVE 1-4.2: Arts & Culture The City will continue to enhance local attractions and recreational facilities to promote tourism and quality of life, recognizing that the creative arts and culture play a major role in building and sustaining economically vibrant communities by generating jobs, revenue, and tourism. - Policy 1-4.2.1: Tourism.
 The City shall explore the administration of an events study to determine the economic impact of local shopping and tourism.